A Theory of Dichotomous Valuation with Applications to Variable Selection: Introduction

 The approach we employ in this paper is Bayesian and game-theoretic.
 For a given performance or objective function, our goal is to find a small set of variables that have high importance concerning the performance criterion.
 We first use the performance function as the payoffs on all subsets of candidate variables to set up a coalitional game.
 In the game, we evaluate each player.
-Secondly, unlike many algorithm-based approaches which search for a subset of variables with optimal collective performance, we incorporate rather than ignore model uncertainty.
+Secondly, unlike many algorithm-based approaches that search for a subset of variables with optimal collective performance, we incorporate rather than ignore model uncertainty.
 The search for a single model, however, ignores the model uncertainty (e.g., Clyde and George, 2004).
-Thus, we directly evaluate the \textit{overall performance} of each variable in a large set of modeling scenarios.
+Thus, we directly evaluate the \textit{overall performance} of each variable in a broad set of modeling scenarios.
 Then, we use their performance to select variables and institute the model.
-In the process, some prior beliefs or distributions are required to specify the possibility of modeling scenarios.
+In this process, some prior beliefs or distributions are required to specify the possibility of modeling scenarios.
 In this sense, our approach is also Bayesian and uses model averaging (e.g., George and McCulloch, 1997; O'Hara and Sillanpaa, 2009).
-Given some special classes of non-informative priors, we show that the expected overall performance coincides with the Shapley value (1953) and the Banzhaf value (1965) in the coalitional game.
+For a particular class of non-informative priors, the overall performance happens to be the renown Shapley value (1953) or the Banzhaf value (1965) in the coalitional game.